dschaehi/Zotero-Focused-Mode/README.md

 - **Mac**: Ctrl+Cmd+F - Toggle focused mode (hides interface elements and enters fullscreen)
 - **Windows/Linux**: F11 - Toggle focused mode (hides interface elements and enters fullscreen)

-The keyboard shortcuts are implemented via the View menu and are available globally.

 ## Behavior

 The focused mode provides a distraction-free reading experience:
 - Hides both the tab bar and annotation toolbar when activated
 - Enters fullscreen mode for a truly immersive experience
 - Hides the context pane to maximize reading space

-## How it works

-The plugin:
-- Adds a menu item to the View menu
-- Registers keyboard shortcuts for toggling focused mode
-- Adds custom CSS for fullscreen mode

 ## Installation